kconner/AllYourFault/Plan.md

         - Apparently if you get a 200 from the HTTP server, that doesn't necessarily mean there wasn't a failure.
 The response body's .metadata.status is an application-specific status code that I needed to respect even in an HTTP success case.
     - API Endpoint methods to create requests for particular sets of parameters as needed
     - Fetch data for map region
         - The best time to get new data is after the region changes, but users can easily make many requests run at once.
 A request for the top 100 earthquakes in a map rect takes about ten seconds.
-Hell, just about any request to the USGS API appears to take right about seconds plus download time.
+Hell, just about any request to the USGS API appears to take right about ten seconds plus download time.
 So, when a new request is started the latest is cancelled.
         - I'd like to have a mechanism to cancel this task after the response is received but before result preparation ends.
 Mapping 100 earthquakes to native objects usually takes 0.18s on device, and that's a wide enough window to get unwanted results.
 For now I'm using the task identifier to ensure we only use the response for the most recently sent request.
 - User interface
     - Load data as map region changes